System Call & Protection

 is the struct process

-in the PCB representing the current process which has just invoked the system call.
+of the current process which has just invoked the system call.

 mepc